MOEAFramework/MOEAFramework/docs/contributing.md

-# Contributing to the MOEA Framework
+# How to Contribute

 ## Setting up a Development Environment

-We recommend using [Eclipse](http://eclipse.org/) when working with the MOEA Framework as all dependencies come prepackaged in Eclipse.
+We recommend using [Eclipse](http://eclipse.org/) when working with the MOEA Framework as all dependencies are included in Eclipse.
 If you choose to use a different IDE, you might need to install the following dependencies separately:

 > **Java 8**, or any newer version, is required to use the MOEA Framework.
 Today, due to licensing concerns with Oracle, a number of third-party Java